Introduction to the Sales Process

 You might wish to screen them only to see whether their average monthly profit or income is appropriate for the price of your product.

-Prospecting is the first phase in the sales process, and it sets the tone for the remaining process.
+Prospecting is the first phase in the sales process and sets the tone for the remaining process.

 Now comes the second stage.
 At this stage, you must prepare yourself before approaching the potential client.
-It’s critical to be prepared ahead of time and have all the information you’ll need to get to know your prospect better before reaching out to them.
+It’s critical to be ready and has all the information you’ll need to get to know your prospect better before reaching out to them.

-It will be more beneficial to explore the market and obtain vital information such as product descriptions, prices, payment alternatives, and competitive rates.
+Exploring the market and obtaining vital information such as product descriptions, prices, payment alternatives, and competitive rates will be more beneficial.

 It’s also crucial to arrange your presentation and what you’ll say to address potential clients’ specific needs and the questions the clients would ask.